Back to blog

 Step 1: Claim and Verify Your Business

-First, make sure you actually own your GMB listing.
+First, make sure you actually own your listing.
 If you've never set one up, go to google.com/business and search for your company name.
 If it already exists (sometimes Google creates them automatically), claim it.
 If it doesn't, create one.

 Step 2: Fill Out Your Profile Completely

 This seems obvious, but most contractors skip this step or do it halfway.
+A half-finished profile looks sloppy to a homeowner checking you out.

 Complete every single field: